banzaicloud/koperator/README.md

 If you are using the Kafka operator in a production environment and [require commercial support, contact Banzai Cloud](https://banzaicloud.com/contact/), the company backing the development of the Kafka operator.

+### Engineering blog

+To be up-to-date with the Kafka operator and the other open source and commercial products of [Banzai Cloud, subscribe to our blog](https://pages.banzaicloud.com/sign-up-for-the-banzai-cloud-newsletter/).

 ## Contributing

 If you find this project useful, help us: